 Describe the systems, processes, and staff that will support the organization's performance management requirements through effective tracking of performance outcomes, including a description of how the organization will collect and manage data (e.g., assigned skilled staff, data management software) in a way that allows for accurate and timely reporting of performance outcomes.
 As appropriate, describe the data collection strategies that will be used to collect, analyze, and track data to measure progress and impact/outcomes with different sociocultural groups (e.g., race, ethnicity, language, rural versus urban, socioeconomic, gender), and explain how the data will be used to inform program development and service delivery.
+Describe a plan to recruit diverse participants in research with the target of including at least 60 percent of Research Network study participants from underserved populations.

-For each described objective, include an evaluative measure.
-The evaluative measure should be SMART with a timeline for evaluation and should be consistent with the plan and schedule of implementation of the goals and objectives.
+For each described objective, include an evaluation measure.
+The evaluation measure should be SMART with a timeline for evaluation and should be presented consistent with the plan and schedule of implementation of the goals and objectives.

-D. Cooperative Agreement Activities:
+C. Cooperative Agreement Activities: